zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec17.md

 10. If the *Delete CDNSKEY* set is non-empty then output *[DS17_DELETE_CDNSKEY]* with all name server IP addresses.

+11. If the *No Match CDNSKEY With DNSKEY* set is non-empty then do:
+    * For each CDNSKEY key tag in the set do:
+        * Output *[DS17_CDNSKEY_MATCHES_NO_DNSKEY]* with the CDNSKEY
+          key tag and the name server IP addresses in the set for that key tag.

-11. If the *No Match CDNSKEY With DNSKEY* set is non-empty then for each key tag in the set output *[DS17_CDNSKEY_MATCHES_NO_DNSKEY]* with the CDNSKEY key tag and the name server IP addresses in the set per key tag.
+12. If the *DNSKEY Not Signed By CDNSKEY* set is non-empty then do:
+    * For each CDNSKEY key tag in the set do:
+        * Output *[DS17_DNSKEY_NOT_SIGNED_BY_CDNSKEY]* with the CDNSKEY
+          key tag and the name server IP addresses in the set for that key tag.

-12. If the *DNSKEY Not Signed By CDNSKEY* set is non-empty then for each key tag in the set output *[DS17_DNSKEY_NOT_SIGNED_BY_CDNSKEY]* with the RRSIG key tag and the name server IP addresses in the set per key tag.
+13. If the *CDNSKEY Invalid RRSIG* set is non-empty then do:
+    * For each RRSIG key tag in the set do:
+        * Output *[DS17_CDNSKEY_INVALID_RRSIG]* with the RRSIG key tag and the name server IP addresses in the set for that key tag.

-13. If the *CDNSKEY Not Signed* set is non-empty then output *[DS17_CDNSKEY_UNSIGNED]* with all name server IP addresses in the set.
+14. If the *CDNSKEY Not Signed* set is non-empty then output *[DS17_CDNSKEY_UNSIGNED]* with all name server IP addresses in the set.

-14. If the *CDNSKEY Signed By Unknown DNSKEY* set is non-empty then output *[DS17_CDNSKEY_SIGNED_BY_UNKNOWN_DNSKEY]* with the name server IP addresses in the set.
+15. If the *CDNSKEY Signed By Unknown DNSKEY* set is non-empty then output *[DS17_CDNSKEY_SIGNED_BY_UNKNOWN_DNSKEY]* with the name server IP addresses in the set.

-15. If the *CDNSKEY Invalid RRSIG* set is non-empty then for each key tag in the set output *[DS17_CDNSKEY_INVALID_RRSIG]* with the RRSIG key tag and the name server IP addresses in the set per key tag.

 ## Outcome(s)